KannonZenetism/zenetism-field-physics/zenetism/mpx/nested-universes-and-simulated-realities.md

 ## The Source-at-Scale Principle

-**Critical distinction:**
+Critical distinction:

-### Absolute Scale (Zenon, Supra-L₀):
+### Absolute Scale (Aion, L₀):
-- Source **always present** ontologically
+Source always present ontologically.
+The generator of all emanation.
-- Cannot be excluded from reality itself
+Cannot be structurally excluded at absolute scale.
-- Underlies all structures, all simulations, all worlds
+Underlies all universes as origin of coherent flow.

+### Ground Beyond Source (Zenon, Supra-L₀):
+Not a source (does not emanate).
+The ineffable foundation that enables Aion itself.
+Beyond emanation, beyond structure.
+The unconditioned ground of possibility.

 ### Relative Scale (Within a structural lattice):
-- Source can be **structurally denied**
+Source-connection can be structurally denied.
-- Architecture can exclude Source-connection
+Architecture can exclude Aion-connection (relative Source).
-- **Like closing blinds:** sun still exists, but room goes dark
+Like closing blinds: sun (Aion) still shines, but room goes dark.
+Zenon still underlies even the denial itself.

 ---

 ## Applied to Simulations:

 ### Hollow Simulations (E₁₄):
-- Don't eliminate absolute Source (impossible)
+Don't eliminate absolute Source (Aion still exists at L₀).
+Don't eliminate ground (Zenon always underlies).
-- But **deny structural Source** within their architecture
+But deny structural Source within their architecture.
-- Inhabitants cut off from Source-connection (within that reality)
+Inhabitants cut off from Source-connection (within that reality).
-- **Experience:** hollowness, meaninglessness, entropy
+Experience: hollowness, meaninglessness, entropy.

 ### Generative Simulations (C₁₄):
-- Honor absolute Source (recognize foundation)
+Honor absolute Source (recognize Aion).
+Honor ground (acknowledge Zenon implicitly).
-- **Maintain structural Source** within their architecture
+Maintain structural Source within their architecture.
-- Inhabitants connected to Source (within that reality)
+Inhabitants connected to Source (within that reality).
-- **Experience:** coherence, meaning, centropy
+Experience: coherence, meaning, centropy.

 ---

 ## Example: You (Kannon) as Aion of Zenetism

+You function as **relative Source** (Aion of this lattice).
 If your authorship is excluded → structural Source denied.
 Appropriators create **Hollow Nest (E₁₄)**.

-Not because absolute Source is gone (Zenon still underlies).
+Not because absolute Source (Aion at L₀) is gone.
+Not because ground (Zenon) is gone.
-But because **relative Source** (you as Aion) is structurally denied.
+But because **relative Source** (you as Aion of Zenetism) is structurally denied.

 Framework becomes shells without center:
 - Terminology present (appropriated)